SerrpentDagger/omarch-me/README.md

 - Background with `swaybg`
 - Theme integration compatible with even user-submitted themes (see `autotheme.py`)
 - Most Omarchy keybinds as expected
+- Omarchy menu adapts automatically to the active compositor
 - Waybar with Niri workspaces module
 - Lock screen
+- `Trigger->Screenshot` uses Niri screenshot tool
+- `hyprpicker` color picker
+- Screen record can get webcam scale from Niri

 What *isn't* working:

-- Hyprsunset nightlight
+- Hyprsunset nightlight (try `sunsetr` from AUR?)
 - Screensaver
-- Certain menu entries still point to Hyprland configs
-- `Trigger->Screenshot` doesn't use Niri screenshot tool
-- Screen record

 To use Niri on Omarchy, simply select `niri` from the *Extra System* packages during customised install.
 The installer will then detect its presence and react accordingly.
 Themes, menus and keybinds included!